 It is important to oil your clock movement every year or 18 months.
 I recommend using a good Swiss clock oil, like Moebius Clock Oil.
 This can be found at good clock part suppliers or on the Internet via companies like eBay.
 Do not use poor quality oil substitutes, as these can dry out and may require your movement to be cleaned to remove deposits.

-Never use aerosol spray polish on your grandfather clocks cabinet.
-Only use beeswax polish.
-Aerosols can have added chemical and propellants which can damage your patina.
+Customers should never use aerosol spray polish on your grandfather clocks cabinet.
+Furthermore only use beeswax polish as aerosols can have added chemical and propellants which can damage your patina.
 I have known customers use spray polish and this has literally stripped the wax finish of the cabinet.
-There is nothing better than pure beeswax polish.
-You should contact us at www.pendulumofmayfair.co.uk concerning antique clock repair.
+Use pure beeswax polish, this is essential, for proper care.
+You should contact us concerning antique clock repair.